andrew/ultimate-awesome/README.md

 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-harness-engineering](https://github.com/jiji262/awesome-harness-engineering) - Awesome lists of Harness Engineering and AI Native Engineering resources.
 - [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .
-- [awesome-iot-and-hardware-security](https://github.com/kayranfatih/awesome-iot-and-hardware-security) - A collection of awesome tools, books, resources, software, documents and cool stuff about IoT and HW security.
 - [awesome-pelican](https://github.com/kmonsoor/awesome-pelican) - A curated list of awesome open-source projects, directly related to Pelican, the static-site-generator.
 - [awesome-portablizing](https://github.com/mackieks/awesome-portablizing) - A list of cool portablizing/modding projects, with a focus on open source hardware and software.
 - [Flutter-Guide](https://github.com/mikeroyal/Flutter-Guide) - Flutter Guide.
+- [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
 - [awesome-covid19-korea](https://github.com/NullFull/awesome-covid19-korea) - 2020년 코로나바이러스 대유행 정보 시각화를 시도한 국내외 사이트를 취합합니다.
 - [awesome-openfhe](https://github.com/openfheorg/awesome-openfhe) - A curated list of amazing tools, products, tutorials, applications, publications, and other resources related to OpenFHE.